-We can help you to understand the divorce or dissolution process and advise you of the steps involved.
+We can help you understand the divorce or dissolution process and advise you of the steps involved.
 We can handle your divorce from start to finish, or support you if you choose to do some of the work yourself.
 Whatever your decision, we will match our service to your needs.

 We are accredited by both The Law Society and by Resolution, our goal is to help remove the stress from our clients lives during this difficult time.

 At the start of the divorce or dissolution process you are likely to have many questions and be in need of some practical advice regarding your options.
-We can meet with you for an initial 30 minute free* meeting, in which we can:

-- Discuss your situation
+- Discuss your past and current situation

-- Answer all your questions
+- Answer your questions as best we can

 - Advise you of your options

 We can also help you manage the cost of your divorce or dissolution with our low cost, fixed fee legal services, which can be payable in flexible monthly payments to suit your budget.
 We will always attempt to give you a fixed fee, but in some circumstances your case may be too complicated or have too many unknown variables for us to do this e.g. if your ex-partner decides to dispute the divorce or refuses to sign the divorce petition.
 Your solicitor will advise you of estimated costs during your initial meeting, and they will keep you updated of any unforeseen costs during the course of your case.

 We both want to get divorced and we know what we want to do with our assets, can you help us with the legal work?